 Why do I need to learn to run slow, I already know how to run slow…I want to learn to run fast – Emil Zatopek

-Running long runs every weekend slow will build fitness and teach your body to burn fat, but to maintain a fast pace for 26.2 miles, you are going to have to recruit more muscle fibers so that when you need them most (when you are fatigued), they will be there for you when it counts.
+Running long runs every weekend slow will build fitness and teach your body to burn fat.
+That being said, to maintain a fast pace for 26.2 miles you have to focus on running faster for longer periods of time.

 You are preserving those stores to power you through the hardest section of the race, usually the last 10 kilometers of the race.

 There is a time to run fast and push the limits and there are times to take it extremely easy and throw away the watch.

 Running fast doesn't equal a breakthrough performance, a combination of smart long-term training will help you to earn it.

 - Hard running and gradually extending the time you spend at that golden effort